mrucker/mrucker.github.io/_posts/2015-10-16-Late-Night-with-Reliable-Structures.md

  6. **Utilities (aka Shared or Tools)**: A wise developer once told me, "not everything has to be an object.
 It's alright to have some one-off, static utility methods."
 When we are running full speed towards a deadline throwing quick helpful functions into a shared pool can be a life saver.
 After some time has passed we will come back to our utility methods and, with enough of them in one spot, are able to find ways to organize them into propper classes.

 These structures have become good friends, saving me time and time again from unanticipated design-problems.
-Unfortunately, patterns, no matter how reliable, can always become boring, a motivation killer, or a crutch, a creativity killer.
+Unfortunately, patterns, no matter how useful, can also become a hindrance by becoming boring, a motivation killer, or a crutch, a creativity killer.
 To avoid these traps Meyers had one more piece of advice: find non-critical outlets for experimentation.
 In this way a developer can always be improving their craft without risking their livelihood.

 [1]: http://www.theatlantic.com/entertainment/archive/2015/08/seth-meyers-late-night-revolution-sitting-in-a-chair/401183/